Goodbye To The CaribbeanSaying Goodbye To The Caribbean After 59 Days Of Sun, Sand, Sweating & Island-Hoppin'

 After 59 days of sun, sand, & sweating, my Caribbean jaunt has come to an end.
-It has been a hell of a ride through 9 countries (11 if you include the Cayman Islands & Puerto Rico, I don’t) via as many interisland, twin-prop flights, not 1, not 2, but 3 of which I missed (‘relax mon, it’s the Caribbean!’).
-I’ve taken thousands of pictures, spent many thousands of euros & have a bottle and a half of SPF factor 30 Nivea left – the other half bottle help nurture a Caribbean farmers tan that I’m immensely proud of.
+It has been a hell of a ride through 9 countries (11 if you include the Cayman Islands & Puerto Rico – I don’t) via as many interisland twin-prop flights, not 1, not 2, but 3 of which I missed – ‘relax mon, it’s the Caribbean!’
+I’ve taken thousands of pictures, spent many thousands of euros & have a bottle-and-a-half of SPF factor 30 Nivea left, the other half bottle having helped nurture a 6-week Caribbean farmers tan that I’m immensely proud of.

 Venezuela & South America Bound